PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 **Connecting as Joycon:**

 When you connect as a joycon, it will behave like a normal joycon.
-It doesn't immediately connect and wants you to either pair with a 2nd joycon or press SL+SR to put it into horizontal mode
+It doesn't immediately connect and wants you to either pair with a 2nd joycon or press SL+SR to put it into horizontal mode.

 For the right joycon, you can press the Home button to immediately leave the grip menu.
 This will let you easily start LGPE programs which use the right joycon.
 The left joycon doesn't have this option and will require you to either pair with a right joycon or to enter horizontal mode.
 There are currently no programs that use the left joycon.